As we get closer to the NFL season, a big part of the storylines is what rookies will grab headlines. All eyes are on QB Trevor Lawrence.

 Let’s see what the NFL odds say.

-Trevor Lawrence, QB, Jaguars – When you’re compared to Peyton Manning and Andrew Luck, it means you are special.
+Trevor Lawrence, QB, Jaguars – When you are compared to Peyton Manning and Andrew Luck, it means you are special.
 Since his debut season in college, he was a certified future no.1 overall pick.

 He will play for Jacksonville, alongside his Clemson RB Travis Etienne.
-Coaching him, the college legend Urban Meyer.
+Coaching him is the college legend Urban Meyer.
 He has suitable weapons and lots of eyes on him.
 He should shine brightly from the get-go.